Permutation-Based True Discovery Guarantee by Sum Tests: Discussion

 \section{Discussion}

 We have proposed a new perspective on the age-old subject of global testing, arguing that all global tests automatically come with an inbuilt selective inference method, allowing many additional inferences to be made without paying a price in terms of the global test's $\alpha$-level.
 Our proposed approach provides not just p-values but gives a confidence bound for the TDP, which is considerably more informative; indeed, reporting a p-value only infers the presence of some discoveries, while the TDP allows to quantify the proportion of these discoveries.
-Moreover, such TDP confidence bounds come not just for the full testing problem, but also simultaneously for all subsets of hypotheses; this way, subsets of interest may be chosen post hoc, without compromising the validity of the method.
-Examples of methods that make this type of inference on the TDP are \citet{ari} and \citet{sea}, which allow to analyze brain imaging and genomics data, respectively.
+Such TDP confidence bounds come not just for the full testing problem, but also simultaneously for all subsets of hypotheses; this way, subsets of interest may be chosen post hoc, without compromising the validity of the method.

 To construct simultaneous confidence bounds for the TDP of all subsets, we have provided a general closed testing procedure for sum tests, a broad class of global tests that includes many p-value combinations and other popular multiple testing methods.
 The procedure uses permutation testing to adapt to the unknown joint distribution of the data, avoiding strong assumptions or potential loss of power due to worst-case distributions.

-We have presented an iterative shortcut for this procedure, where the complexity of each iteration is linearithmic in the number of hypotheses and linear in the number of permutations.
-It converges to full closed testing results after a finite, but possibly exponential, number of iterations; furthermore, it may be stopped at any time while still providing control of the TDP.
-The method is feasible in high-dimensional settings, as shown in an application on fMRI data, where the analysis required less than 10 minutes on a standard PC.
-Moreover, as shown in simulations, when studying fewer hypotheses, in most cases the procedure converged to closed testing in seconds.
+We have presented an iterative shortcut for this procedure, where the complexity of each iteration is linearithmic both in the numbers $m$ of hypotheses and $B$ of permutations.
+Moreover, we have argued that $B=200$ permutations are generally sufficient for the usual significance level $\alpha=0.05$.
+The shortcut converges to full closed testing results after a finite, but possibly exponential in $m$, number of iterations; furthermore, it may be stopped at any time while still providing control of the TDP.
+As shown in simulations, when studying 1000 hypotheses, in many cases the procedure converges to closed testing in seconds.
+Moreover, the method is feasible in high-dimensional settings, as shown in applications on fMRI data and differential gene expression data.
 An implementation is available in the \texttt{sumSome} package \citep{sumSome} in \texttt{R}, with underlying code in \texttt{C++}.